Charity Commercial Trading Operations

 About sleicest-consulting

-Simon is an MBA-qualified, management consultant and chartered accountant.
-He has amassed 15 years of CFO/FD experience, 4 years of Non Executive Board experience and 35 years of finance experience in 2 countries.
-Sectorwise, this includes; Not for Profit sector (HEI regulator, fundraising charity and professional membership body organisations, ranging in size from £8M to £110M annual income).
-It also includes finance experience in retail banking, telco and several manufacturing companies.
+Simon is an MBA-qualified, senior business consultant and chartered accountant.
+He has amassed almost 20 years of CFO/FD experience, 4 years of Non Executive Board experience and 35 years of finance experience in 2 countries.
+Sector-wise, this includes; Not for Profit sector (HEI regulator, fundraising charity and professional membership body organisations, ranging in size from £8M to £110M annual income).
+It also includes private sector experience – finance experience in retail banking, telco and several manufacturing companies.

 Simon has a comprehensive range of management experience spanning; strategy, structure, systems, processes and team cultural change in multiple functions (finance, HR, IT, facilities, procurement, project office, risk reporting and governance support).